-The Master of Arts in Marriage and Family Therapy is accredited by The Commission on Accreditation for Marriage & Family Therapy Education (COAMFTE).
+The Master of Arts in Marriage and Family Therapy, which was formerly offered through Evangelical Seminary, is accredited by The Commission on Accreditation for Marriage & Family Therapy Education (COAMFTE).
 Your learning in the program will prepare you for service as an effective clinician within diverse communities.

 By inviting Kairos to walk on this journey with you, you’re seizing a unique opportunity to develop professional skills and strengthen your personal foundation as you learn about yourself and your faith, about human development and relationships, and about healthy marriages and families.

-This program is 65 credit hours and consists of the following courses:
+This online program is 65 credit hours and consists of the following courses:

 Survey of Christian Theology (3)